ceejbot/nanoleaves/README.md

-  effects                   list available effects hsb <hue> <sat> <bright>  set the hue, sat, and brightness for all panels info                      get all available info about your Aurora off                       turn your Aurora off on                        turn your Aurora on saturation [number]       get or set the overall saturation temp [number]             get or set the overall color temperature token                     generate a new API access token
+  effects                   list available effects hsb <hue> <sat> <bright>  set the hue, sat, and brightness for all panels info                      get all available info about your Aurora layout                    show the panel layout off                       turn your Aurora off on                        turn your Aurora on panels                    show the panel ids saturation [number]       get or set the overall saturation temp [number]             get or set the overall color temperature token                     generate a new API access token